What is schizophrenia?

 Once someone has been diagnosed with schizophrenia, there are medical and social interventions to manage symptoms and improve functioning.

-Treatment of schizophrenia is complicated and varies somewhat between different official guidelines, but generally consists of acute treatment for psychosis and relapse prevention, as well as maintenance therapy after positive symptoms (hallucinations and delusions) have resolved.
-The main medications used are antipsychotics, which vary in effectiveness and side effects.
+Treatment of schizophrenia is complicated and requires a multidisciplinary team.
+Typically, treatment consists of acute treatment for psychosis and relapse prevention, as well as maintenance therapy after symptoms have decreased in frequency, intensity or have resolved.
+The main medications used are antipsychotics, which vary in effectiveness and also carry risk of side effects.

 Psychotherapy is also recommended.
 People with schizophrenia should also be connected with community support programs.

-- People with schizophrenia may experience hallucinations, cognitive deficits, and withdraw socially, all of which has a severe impact on them.
+- People with schizophrenia may experience hallucinations, cognitive deficits, and withdraw socially, all of which has a severe impact on daily functioning and longevity.

-- Sustained psychiatric treatment and social support can help them but many will still struggle.
+- Sustained psychiatric treatment and social support can help most people with schizophrenia but many will continue to relapse throughout the lifespan.

-- There are no proven ways to prevent schizophrenia in those at-risk, but there are theories that early intervention may reduce the risk.
+- There are no proven ways to prevent schizophrenia in those at-risk, but abstinence from cannabis and other illicit drugs, early intervention and treatment may reduce the severity of illness.

 Where can I learn more?